 BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

-Belgium is one of Europe's strongest destinations for fans of techno, hard techno, rave, drum and bass, hardstyle, bass music, and electronic music.
+Belgium is one of Europe's strongest destinations for techno, hard techno, rave, drum and bass, hardstyle, bass music, and electronic music enthusiasts.
 A small country in size, but immense in its impact on the electronic scene, Belgium hosts some of the continent's most powerful festivals every year.

-Between Tomorrowland's spectacular décors, Dour's alternative energy, Rampage Open Air's massive bass, Reverze's hard dance power, FCKNYE Brussels' giant nights, and more niche open-air events like Extrema Outdoor and Paradise City, Belgium offers a real rave season just a few hours from France.
+Between the spectacular decors of Tomorrowland, the alternative energy of Dour, the massive bass of Rampage Open Air, the hard dance power of Reverze, the giant nights of FCKNYE Brussels, and more niche open-air events like Extrema Outdoor and Paradise City, Belgium offers a true rave season just a few hours from France.

-Whether you're into industrial techno, hard techno, EDM, drum and bass, dubstep, hardstyle, house, trance, melodic techno, or warehouse vibes, this selection brings together the best techno-electronic festivals and parties to experience in Belgium.
+Whether you prefer industrial techno, hard techno, EDM, drum and bass, dubstep, hardstyle, house, trance, melodic techno, or a warehouse vibe, this selection brings together the best techno-electro festivals and parties to experience in Belgium.

-At TECHNOW, we know the real struggles of festivals: carrying your belongings, keeping your bottle, protecting your ears, staying hydrated, avoiding losing your phone, lasting all night, and dancing freely.
-This guide presents the best techno, hard techno, and electro festivals in Belgium, with the right tips to equip yourself before each event.
+At TECHNOW, we understand the real struggles of festivals: carrying your belongings, keeping your bottle, protecting your ears, staying hydrated, avoiding losing your phone, lasting all night, and dancing freely.
+This guide presents the best techno, hard techno, and electro festivals in Belgium, with tips on how to prepare for each event.

 1. Tomorrowland — Boom